yangwestyyy21/cse15l-lab-reports/labreport5.md

       bar

 There is not even brackets around something or parathesis in this case, so I'm pretty sure the correct answer should be empty and the lab code is correct.
-I honestly have no clue how my code ended up outputting what it did, it's probably due to it getting confused by the bullet point before "foo".
+I honestly have no clue how my code ended up outputting what it did, it's probably due to it getting confused by the bullet point before "foo" and outputting it as "/bar\" and then being unable to find a title so it just output title in a weird way afterwards.
+I have no idea on how to address the bullet point, maybe just add an if condition that checks for them and returns empty.